 The age of turf houses

 Since the settlement, Icelanders mostly lived in turf houses of various makes.
 They built settlement huts with long fires in the middle during that era, as other Scandinavians did.
-They had curved long walls built with turf, rocks, and timber.
-Other characteristics of the longhouses were two rows of pillars in the middle and the long fire, of course.
+They had curved, long walls built with turf, rocks, and timber.
+Of course, other characteristics of the longhouses were two rows of pillars in the middle and the long fire.

 Building from hewn stone did not catch on, but when the Parliamentary building was built around 1880, many small stone cottages were constructed from leftover rocks.